gelisam/n-ary-functor/README.md

 ## Defining your own variance transformer

-We've seen plenty of strange variances already and n-ary-functor provides stranger ones still (can you guess what `👻#👻` does?), but if your type parameters vary in an even more unusual way, you can define your own variance transformer.
+We've seen plenty of strange variances already and n-ary-functor provides stranger ones still (can you guess what the `👻#👻` operator does?), but if your type parameters vary in an even more unusual way, you can define your own variance transformer.
 Here's what the definition of `CovariantT` looks like:

 ```haskell
 newtype CovariantT to f g = CovariantT